Celebrating O'Bon Week: Tending to the Dead and Feeding Hungry Ghosts.

 —Mitsunaga Kakudo Dai-Ajari

-Buddhism's influence on O'bon came through the Ullambana Sutra's story of Maudgalayana (目犍連; mokuren); a story which would go on to be depicted in the Ten Realms Mandala popularly used in Shugendo.
+Buddhism's influence on O'bon came through the Ullambana Sutra's tale of Maudgalayana (目犍連; mokuren); a tale which would go on to be depicted in the Ten Realms Mandala popularly used in Shugendo.

 Mokuren was a contemporary of Sariputra (舎利弗尊者 ; sharihotsu-sonsha) and one of the Buddha's closest disciples.
 Having gained the testimony of Arhatship (阿羅漢果; arakanka), he utilised his powers of divine sight (神足通; jinsokutsu) to explore the various realms of existence.
 He found his deceased mother suffering in a realm of great hunger and was filled with distress.
 She appeared emaciated and was unable to take food, which would burst into flame as she attempted to swallow it.
 Upon receiving the Buddha's advice to practice transfer of merit, Mokuren saw his mother released, and danced with joy.
 This is said to be the origin of the O'bon festival dance, as well as the puja for the dead and hungry ghosts.
 Both Sariputra and Mokuren died before Shakamuni, and they must have been deep in the heart of the Buddha.